tpllaha/jammy/README.md

 jammy
 =====

 A musical accompaniment system, trained using Echo State Networks to listen to a leading track (default: guitar) and play along by generating an accompanying track (default: bass).
-The code is not yet in a solid state (only minor error checking), and it is what I am using for my Bachelor Thesis.
+The code is what I used for my bachelor thesis and I am doing only minor error checking

 <b> File structure </b>: